seia-soto/ghostery-testing-stage/packages/server/README.md

 pnpm install
 ```

-Create `tss-config.yaml` on the working directory and add your sources.
+Create `tss-config.ya?ml` on the working directory and add your sources.

 ```yaml
 bind: